imba/imba.io/content/manual.md

 1 && 10 # 10
 '' && 'str' # ''
 ```
+The logical AND operator is true if all of its operands are true.
+The operator returns the value of the last truthy operand.

 ### and [op=logical]
 ```imba
 null and 10 # null
 1 and 10 # 10
 ```
+Alias for `&&` operator

 ### || [op=logical]
 ```imba